eluce2/fmrest/README.md

 ```
 fm.authenticate('solutionName', 'username', 'password')
 if fm.errorCode != 0:
     print(fm.errorMessage)
 ```

 As shown, you can always check the errorCode and errorMessage attributes to get the last error code given by your FileMaker server.

 At the end of your script, run the `logout` method to ensure that no future requests can be made with your API token.
+This will also close the API's session within FileMaker server.

 ```
 fm.logout()
 ```

-### Interacting with Data
+## Interacting with Data

 The rest of the methods are fairly self-explanatory.
 Refer the the API documentation on your FileMaker server for the corresponding JSON data you’ll need to pass to the helper file.

-Use standard python dictionaries to build the JSON data and it will be properly converted to JSON before being sent to FileMaker.
+Use standard python dictionaries to build the JSON data and it will be properly converted to a JSON string before being sent to FileMaker.

 When this guide references a “Record ID”, keep in mind this is FileMaker’s internal ID for the record, not the primary key in your table.
 When you pull the data out of FileMaker using a Get Records or Find Records command, this internal ID will be passed back to you.
+It can also be retrieved using the `Get ( RecordID )` calculation of FileMaker.

 **Create a new record:**
 ```
 data = {
     "fieldData": {
         "First Name": "Joe",
         "field2": "More text"
     }
 }
 fm.create_record('layoutName', data)
 ```